Twilio API credentials export TWILIO_ACCOUNT_SID=ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX export TWILIO_AUTH_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX # Twilio phone number export TWILIO_NUMBER=+15552737123

 Each time you restart ngrok a new public URL will be generated.
 You will need to update this URL in the Console any time you restart ngrok.

-You now have a publicly available endpoint for your app, so now you can take a look at your running app and enter the phone numbers using your ngrok address: https://xxxxxx.ngrok.io
+You now have a publicly available endpoint for your app.
+Now you can take a look at your running app and enter the phone numbers using your ngrok address: https://xxxxxx.ngrok.io

 - Check out how iAdvize uses Twilo click-to-call to connect to online shoppers with customer support representatives